-Ama Dablam Expedition Equipment List 2017

-Having the right equipment on your expedition will make almost as much a difference to your safety, comfort, and enjoyment as any physical training you do to prepare for your trip.
+Ama Dablam Expedition Equipment List Having the right equipment on your expedition will make almost as much a difference to your safety, comfort, and enjoyment as any physical training you do to prepare for your trip.
 It's essential that you take the time to acquire the correct gear and don't wait until the last minute to find out your local shop doesn't have your size.
 This equipment is expensive, but you can often find great sales online and at your local gear store.
 The purpose of this gear list is to help guide your purchases.
 Sometimes, salespeople in your hometown don't have first hand knowledge of high-altitude climbing, so balance their advice with what you read here.
 And don't hesitate to call us for more information on any of these items.

-For the best personalized shopping experience with a climbing and mountaineering equipment expert, contact Alpenglow Sports' Brendan Madigan at 530-583-6927 (w), 530-414-1472 (c), or Brendan@alpenglowsports.com.
+For the best personalized shopping experience with a climbing and mountaineering equipment expert, contact Alpenglow Sports' Brendan Madigan at 530.583.6927 (w), 530.414.1472 (c), or Brendan@alpenglowsports.com.
 Located in Tahoe City, CA, Alpenglow Sports is a gear shop dedicated to great customer service and they have an unparalleled knowledge of the products they sell.
 Alpenglow Sports stocks or can quickly order everything you might need for your trip.
 And, of course, they will be happy to ship to your location if you are not in the Tahoe area.
 Let them know you are going on an Alpenglow Expeditions trip.
 They're familiar with our expeditions, gear preferences, and the mountains we climb.
+These brands are products that our guides have used extensively and are happy with.
+If you choose these items you can be confident you have the right tool for the job.

-Your favorite Baseball Hat

-Hat - Bring your favorite baseball hat for shelter from the sun.
+Your favorite Baseball Hat Bring your favorite baseball hat for shelter from the sun.
 No white under the brim - the reflection off of it from the sun is blinding.